 In order to better serve their students, graduate schools across the country have been launching online degree programs at certificate, master's and doctoral levels.
 As these programs have gained credibility, they've gained market share as well.

 Evidence of their importance is US News and World Report's decision to launch an annual review and ranking of online programs in 2011.
 Currently, this ranking covers 1,000 distance education programs and online master's in business, nursing, engineering, education and computer information technology.

 For many students, the key to finding an online degree program that works for them is matching an affordable school with a degree that is likely to have a solid return on investment.
 To help with that, we found 10 jobs that either require or prefer that candidates have a master’s degree and that also have a national median salary above $75,000 and positive projected job growth, according to 2014 data from the Bureau of Labor Statistics.

-We also compiled a list of the schools around the country with the cheapest in-state average tuition for full-time graduate students, according to 2013-14 data from the National Center for Education Statistics.
 For each job, we matched a specific master’s degree that can lead to it with an affordable university that offers the degree online.
 These are our featured schools, in no particular order, along with each highlighted program and its corresponding career.